OKC Token Reaches Self Reported Market Capitalization of $268.53 Million (OKT)

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.

 OKC Token launched on January 17th, 2021.
 OKC Token’s total supply is 11,547,688 tokens and its circulating supply is 17,847,468 tokens.
+The official message board for OKC Token is medium.com/@okcofficial.
 OKC Token’s official Twitter account is @okcnetwork and its Facebook page is accessible here.
-OKC Token’s official message board is medium.com/@okcofficial.
-OKC Token’s official website is www.okx.com/okc.
+The official website for OKC Token is www.okx.com/okc.

 OKT holders obtain voting rights by staking their tokens.
 One address can vote for up to 30 different validator candidates, and the number of votes for each validator candidate that the address has supported depends on the amount of OKT the address has staked.”

 It is usually not possible to purchase alternative cryptocurrencies such as OKC Token directly using US dollars.
-Investors seeking to trade OKC Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase OKC Token using one of the aforementioned exchanges.
+Investors seeking to acquire OKC Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase OKC Token using one of the exchanges listed above.

 Receive News & Updates for OKC Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OKC Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.